rohan843/react-notes/README.md

 2. React servers are programmed by default to _always_ return the `index.html` file irrespective of what path was specified in the URL.

+3. When modifying objects in javascript, *always* create new deep copies.
+The `map` function and object destructuring can be useful.

 ### Theory of Browser Navigation

 1. When a user clicks on an `<a>` (anchor) tag, the browser makes a request to the resource specified by the `href` attribute.